ArseniyKotov/PersonalPortfolio/src/pages/experiences/nasa.md

 - Validate in-house flow solver called LAVA
 - Test and optimize new body geometry to optimize the reduction of the sonic boom
-- Create new programs to improve current testing methods (such as C++, Python, VBA, Unix).-
+- Create new programs to improve current testing methods (such as C++, Python, VBA, Unix).